kitspace/kitspace/README.md

 ##Submitting your project

-Got to [kitnic.it/submit](https://kitnic.it/submit) which will guide you through the process.
+Check out [kitnic.it/submit](https://kitnic.it/submit) which will guide you through the process.

 ### Kitnic.yaml format